 The 4-term extended UFP is available to start in June or September.

 Progression* to Year 1 of a wide range of undergraduate degrees, or the International Year One Programme.

 Who is this programme designed for?

 This programme is designed to prepare international students, who have completed senior secondary education, for entry to undergraduate studies at the top universities across the UK.
-All students who successfully complete the UFP are guaranteed placement on a suitable programme of undergraduate study at top universities across the UK.
 The UFP is set at level 3, which is equivalent to A-level standard in the UK.

 How long will I study for?

 This programme lasts one academic year (nine months).
 The year is divided into three terms of seven to eight teaching weeks and one examination week.
 On average, you will undertake 21 (and up to 25) hours of classroom-based study per week.

 English Language forms up to six hours of your timetable, is compulsory for students who are below the required level for progression, and will be integrated into the teaching of academic subjects as well as being taught separately if you need additional support.
 Students who are at or above the required English level for progression are likely to follow a reduced timetable.